Dumbleton: Dumbleton Hall

 The Hall became a hotel in 1959.

+The Music Video for 'Psycophantic Suicide' by Rock Band Wrathchild was filmed at the Hall in 2011.

 Dumbleton Hall is Grade II* listed by English Heritage.

 Governance

 The village falls in the 'Isbourne' electoral ward.
 This ward runs east–west and stretches from the Worcestershire boundary to Teddington.
 The total population of this ward taken at the 2011 census was 1,955.